-Cultivate your advocacy skills and make a direct impact on Capitol Hill at the National Policy Seminar 2015!
-Voice your issues and policy priorities, and gather with more than 400 education professionals from across the country to:
+Cultivate your advocacy skills and make a direct impact on CTE policy at the National Policy Seminar 2015!
+Voice your CTE issues and policy priorities, and gather with more than 400 education professionals from across the country to:

 Featured Keynote Speaker

 - Hear the latest updates on legislative and regulatory issues impacting CTE from Washington insiders, including Administration officials, and other key education and workforce development leaders